 All stockholders must pre-register in order to attend the Annual Meeting of Stockholders of A. O. Smith Corporation.
-Please contact us by email at jstern@aosmith.com or by telephone at 414-359-4000 and provide your name, address, telephone number and indicate your request to attend.
+To pre-register, please contact us by email at jstern@aosmith.com or by telephone at 414-359-4000 and provide your name, address, telephone number and indicate your request to attend.
 We will respond to all pre-registration requests and will maintain a list of verified stockholders at the Annual Meeting.
 In addition to ownership confirmation, you must also present government-issued photo identification showing your name, address and signature for admission.
-Annual meeting pre-registration requests must be received by the end of business on Friday, April 7, 2023.
+Annual Meeting pre-registration requests must be received by the end of business on Friday, April 5, 2024.